Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 In the event the Director of Financial Aid finds evidence of willful misrepresentation and/or fraud, the student will meet with the Director of Financial Aid and the Associate Dean for Student Affairs and Services.
 At that time, disciplinary action will be discussed with the student.

-Code of Conduct for KHSC-KansasCOM Financial Aid Professionals
+Code of Conduct for KHSU-KansasCOM Financial Aid Professionals

 The Office of Financial Aid is a member of the National Association of Student Financial Aid Administrators (NASFAA).
 NASFAA developed an ethical set of standards related to a Financial Aid Code of Conduct.